AliNisarAhmed/my-notes/Networks/ccna/01-ios-commands.md

 ### VLAN
 - `show vlan brief`
 	- displays existing vlans and interfaces on them
+	- only shows the access ports assigned to each VLAN
+		- NOT the trunk ports that allow each VLAN
  - Assigning interfaces to vlans
 	 - `interface range g1/0-3`
 	 - `switchport mode access`